HellcatFTW/OffHandidiotmodSlotted/README.md

 - Slot is partially on top of / covered by crafting menu if it's scrolled down.

+- When containers are opened via RMB and 'Use Offhand Item' is also bound to RMB, your selected hotbar slot and offhand are briefly swapped.

 # Planned Features:

 - Changing offhand slot texture